Benedict Biscop Prince Bishop School Teaching Alliance Leading School

 Year 6 Music and technologyDevelop ensemble skillsCreative CompositionMusic styles connect usMusic technology unit – Garage Band Improvising with confidenceMusic technology unit – Garage Band Farewell tour

-In Key Stage 1 & 2, we follow the National Curriculum with a personalised Model Music Curriculum from Charanga.
+Following on from EYFS, we follow the National Curriculum with a personalised Model Music Curriculum from Charanga [meeting the expectations of the DFE Model Music Curriculum).
 The scheme ensures learning in music is sequenced throughout each year group and supports staff well to deliver the music curriculum.
-The interrelated dimensions of music are mapped out clearly to ensure that they are revisited constantly ( see below).
+The interrelated dimensions of music are mapped out clearly to ensure that they are revisited constantly (see below).
 This provides an effective base on which all other musical learning can be built.

 The following learning sequence/activities allow both substantive and disciplinary knowledge to be developed across the 3 pillars of music.